How to Reduce Swelling During Pregnancy

 - Avoid standing or sitting for long periods of time.
 If you need to stand or sit for more than an hour at a stretch and exercise your legs and feet.
 Don't cross your legs when you sit, as this can restrict circulation in your legs.

 - Relax in a rocking chair while flexing your feet against a footstool.
 This movement promotes circulation in your legs.
-A rocking chair will be on your "must have" list for when the baby arrives, so you might as well get it now and
+A rocking chair will be on your "must have" list for when the baby arrives, so you might as well get it now and start enjoying it.

-- Walk, swim, or ride a stationary bike.
+- Walk, swim or ride a stationary bike.
 All three are excellent for increasing circulation to your arms and legs.

 - Avoid sleeping on your back.
 Sleeping on your side takes the pressure of your weighty uterus off the major blood vessels and promotes better blood return from your legs.

 - Wear loose clothing.
-Avoid tight bands on pants, socks, or any other clothing as they can restrict circulation.
+Avoid tight bands on pants, socks or any other clothing as they can restrict circulation.

 - Elevate your feet on a stool during the day and on a pillow at night.